bentoml/BentoML/docs/source/use-cases/custom-models/mlflow.rst

 Train and save a model
 ----------------------

-This example uses the ``scikit-learn`` framework to train a classification model and save it with MLflow.
+This example uses the ``scikit-learn`` framework to train a classification model and saves it with MLflow.

 .. code-block:: python

     from sklearn.datasets import load_iris
     from sklearn.neighbors import KNeighborsClassifier
     from pathlib import Path
+    import mlflow.sklearn

     iris = load_iris()
     X_train = iris.data[:, :4]